-Reporting suspected adverse reactions after authorisation of the medicinal product is important.
-It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Medical and pharmaceutical workers, as well as patients or their legal representatives are asked to report any suspected adverse reactions and lack of effectiveness of the medicinal product through the Pharmacovigilance Automated Information System at: https://aisf.dec.gov.ua.
+The reporting of adverse reactions after the registration of the medicinal product is of great importance.
+This makes it possible to monitor the benefit/risk ratio when using this medicinal product.
+Medical and pharmaceutical workers, as well as patients or their legal representatives should be notified of all cases of suspected adverse reactions and lack of efficacy of the medicinal product through the Automated Pharmacovigilance Information System at the link: https://aisf.dec.gov.ua.